 - Obtain catalogs from companies located in your part of the world as well as from distant businesses, and compare their offerings and prices.
 Some of the small regional seed sources carry heirlooms and special varieties best suited to your area.
-We've posted some mail-order seed sources here.
+We’ve posted some garden seed catalog sources here.

 - Before you order, contact your local county cooperative extension service office and ask about varieties that are known to do well in your area.
 Discuss any specific problems you’ve had with pests or disease.